Adobe tops quarterly results and forecast estimates driven by AI

 Analysts see generative AI as both a near- and long-term benefit to both the creative and experience businesses, which could be a catalyst to 2024 revenue growth.

-The company forecast current-quarter revenue to be in the range of $4.83 billion to $4.87 billion and raised FY 2023 revenue to between $19.25 billion and $19.35 billion, both on the higher end of analysts' estimates, according to Refinitiv data.
+The company forecast current-quarter revenue to be in the range of US$4.83 billion to US$4.87 billion and raised FY 2023 revenue to between US$19.25 billion and US$19.35 billion, both on the higher end of analysts' estimates, according to Refinitiv data.

 Focus continues to remain on the impact of generative AI and the pending close of the Figma deal.
-Adobe has been waiting to finalize its $20 billion buyout deal for the cloud-based designer platform, with management expecting an initial ruling this month.
+Adobe has been waiting to finalise its US$20 billion buyout deal for the cloud-based designer platform, with management expecting an initial ruling this month.

 The deal would give Adobe ownership of a company whose web-based collaborative platform for designs and brainstorming is widely popular among tech firms, including Zoom Video Communications, Airbnb Inc and Coinbase.

-Revenue stood at $4.82 billion for the quarter ended June 2, compared to analysts' estimates of $4.77 billion, while adjusted profit came in at $3.91 per share, above estimates of $3.79 per share.
+Revenue stood at US$4.82 billion for the quarter ended Jun 2, compared to analysts' estimates of US$4.77 billion, while adjusted profit came in at US$3.91 per share, above estimates of US$3.79 per share.